jon-adams/android-vend-a-kata/README.md

 * exact change only
   * when the machine is not able to make change with the money in the machine for any of the items that it sells, it will display "EXACT CHANGE ONLY" instead of "INSERT COIN"

+## Developer Notes

+* I was not sure if "No special consideration should be made for screen orientation" meant that it *should* have alternate views and support for orientation changes in the middle of the app, or if it meant it does *not* need to implement that robustness?
+For time purposes, I'm going with the latter for now.
+That means the layout does not really work on a small screen landscape orientation, but portrait small screen or either orientation on a tablet should work fine.